 1. Safe medication and medical procedures increase the quality and length of our lives.
 In order to have them, they first need to be tested in research involving human subjects.
 How can the participants of research be protected without hindering medicine?
 How can safe medication be delivered efficiently, without inconveniencing the people testing their effectiveness?
 REMEDY aims to work on proposing the regulations, standards and methodological solutions in this field.

-2. Our main area of interest is research with vulnerable populations, including paediatric research.
+2. Our main area of interest is research with paediatric populations.
 We also concentrate particularly on analysis of the factors influencing biomedical research in Central and Eastern Europe.

 3. Our work includes adaptation of existing ethical principles for the new areas of biomedicine.
-We analyse international and domestic standards and data concerning the benefits and risks of taking part in biomedical studies.
-Based on these analyses, we propose regulatory tools.
-We also deliver high-quality data by carrying out systematic reviews and meta-analysis.
+We analyse policy and data of biomedical research and propose frameworks.

-Visiting Fulbright Scholar in the Harvard Medical School Center for Bioethics and Associate Professor in the Department of Philosophy and Bioethics of Jagiellonian University Medical College.
+Fulbright Visiting Scholar in the Harvard Medical School Center for Bioethics and Associate Professor in the Department of Philosophy and Bioethics of Jagiellonian University Medical College.
 He directs the REMEDY group.
-A graduate of the Jagiellonian University (doctorate in philosophy, 2007).
-Also studied at the International Academy of Philosophy in Santiago de Chile.
-Dr Waligóra was a member of the COST Disaster Bioethics European project’s Management Committee.
+A graduate of the Jagiellonian University (PhD in philosophy, 2007).
+Dr Waligóra was a member of the COST Disaster Bioethics European project’s Management Committee (2013-2017).
 A beneficiary of the Minister of Science and Higher Education’s stipend programme for outstanding young scholars and the Fulbright Senior Award.
 Twitter: @m_waligora

 Research key words: ethics of paediatric research, ethics and research methodology, cancer research, CEE research.